We love treating new moms at Skin Pharm. So, what comes next for your skin after you’ve had a baby? Do the same skin care rules and routines apply?

 Don’t forget the rest of your skin, either!
 Postpartum skin care doesn’t stop at your face, especially when moisturizing and hydrating the skin.
 Be sure to drink plenty of water (especially if you’re breastfeeding), avoid showering with water that’s too hot and always bring your skin care down you neck and décolletage.

 Oily skin not only increases your risk of breaking out, but it can also make you feel self-conscious.
-If you’re looking for ways to take that oil down a notch, prioritize a good cleanser and consider Clarifying Pads, too.
+If you’re looking for ways to take that oil down a notch, prioritize a good cleanser and consider Crystal Clear clarifying pads, too.

 In addition, it’s crucial to pay attention to the ingredients in any cosmetics or moisturizing products that you use.
 Look for products labeled “oil-free” or “non-comedogenic,” which means they will not add increased oil to your skin or clog your pores.